 Despite its best efforts, the MTA failed to attract enough passengers and was shut down in the 1990s, as rider rates continued to drop.

 Parallel to this, a growing graffiti subculture was on the rise in the 1970s.
 This would lead to the city’s Mayor John Lindsay to declare the first war on graffiti in 1972.
-Due to lack of funding, no significant activity was taken to tackle the numerous graffiti artists in their mission to cover every inch of the subway cars with various stencils, tags or turf markings.
+Due to a lack of funding, no significant activity was taken to tackle the numerous graffiti artists in their mission to cover every inch of the subway cars with various stencils, tags, or turf markings.

 The authorities seemed to be losing control over the subway, with murders and robberies becoming a common sight.
 That was until they decided to use a different approach.
 In the early 1980s, a new doctrine was instigated.

-Dubbed as the “Broken Window” theory, the policy’s aim was to focus more on the environment in which crime flourished than on the felons.
+Dubbed the “Broken Window” theory, the policy’s aim was to focus more on the environment in which crime flourished than on felons.
 It was the brainchild of two social scientists − James Q. Wilson and George L. Kelling – who first published their theory in March 1982 in an article for The Atlantic Monthly magazine.